maksimkfive/LAN-Admin-Tool/README.md

 - **SQLite3:** Used for database handling.
 - **Scapy:** Required for network scanning and ARP spoofing functionalities.
 - **Python's os and threading modules:** Used for various functionalities like multi-threaded port scanning and system-level commands.
+- **Nmap:** Used for getting some details with `lookup` command.

-To install dependencies, run: `pip install scapy sqlite3`
+To install dependencies, run: `pip install scapy sqlite3 nmap-python`

 ---